aridlehoover/inside-out-presentation/README.md

-# inside-out-presentation
+# Inside Out
-An application centric approach to software development...
+## An Application Centric Approach to Software Development